apetrynet/hydrogarden/README.md

+# This Project is abandoned.
+Please go to https://github.com/bitraf/bitraf-hydroponics for the new revision of this project.

 # Hydrogarden
 Arduino controlled hydroponic garden.<br>
 Current setup is an Ebb & Flow system with a bell siphon with clay balls from IKEA as grow medium.